dbrownambi/handwritten-digits-classification/README.md

 # Classifying Handwritten Digits
 ### This project implements machine learning algorithms to classify handwritten digits.
 The complete project report can be found [here](https://github.com/dbrownambi/mnist-classification/blob/master/Project%20Report.pdf).
 The dataset used for this project is the **MNIST** database of handwritten digits, available from this [page](http://yann.lecun.com/exdb/mnist/).
-It has a training set of 60,000 examples, and a test set of 10,000 examples:
+It has a training set of 60,000 examples and a test set of 10,000 examples:

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/2/27/MnistExamples.png "MNIST")